Energy Efficiency Regulations · Reclimatize

 Energy Conservation Building Code (ECBC)

 The ECBC sets minimum energy performance standards for new commercial buildings and large industrial facilities.
-It prescribes requirements for building envelopes, HVAC systems, lighting and electrical equipment.
+It prescribes requirements for building envelopes, HVAC systems, lighting, and electrical equipment.
 The 2017 update introduced a star rating system for commercial buildings.
-An updated ECBC 2.0 has been developed to reflect advances in building technology.
 For new industrial projects, ECBC compliance is increasingly a condition of environmental clearance.
-Beyond compliance, the code also reduces operating costs — better-insulated buildings with efficient HVAC systems use less electricity, which matters directly to any energy-intensive facility.
+Beyond compliance, the code reduces operating costs — better-insulated facilities with efficient HVAC systems use less electricity, which matters directly to any energy-intensive facility trying to reduce its CCTS Scope 2 GEI.

 Equipment Standards